 2. Go for contrasts and prints

 Prints and contrasts are effortless ways to add more complex tones to your look without having to add too much more to your ensemble.

-3. Be inspired by menswear
+3. How to wear pink: Be inspired by menswear

 This allows you to downplay the softness of the pink, and still allows you to wear larger pink pieces.

-4. Use it as an accent
+4. Use pink as an accent

-You can also use pink as an accent for a look.
 From single pink accessories (like sunglasses) to its use as a subtle color, adding touches of pink is the perfect way to add a feminine highlight to your look.

 5. Toughen it up

 It is also a fun way to incorporate a bit of a rocker tone into your look.
 Look for pieces with studs and buckles, or opt for a biker jacket in pale pink.

-6. Go classic
+6. How to wear pink: Go classic

 Another way to reduce the “princessy” element of pink is to opt for a very chic, classic style, such as choosing a trench coat in pink, rather than the traditional beige.